The “Story” section contains contents focused on “hero”: people (patients, employees, scientists, etc.), scientific innovation and social...

 Astellas’ activities for Access Accelerated

-In 2017, Astellas launched a new initiative in India structured according to patients’ income levels, with the aim of improving their access to its anticancer products.
-Moreover, in 2018, Astellas supported City Cancer Challenge initiative at Cali city, Colombia.
-Astellas will continue to push ahead with activities that improve patients’ access to the prevention, diagnosis, and treatment of NCDs in low and middle income countries.
+Additionally, in the field of oncology, Astellas launched a new initiative in India structured according to patients’ income levels, with the aim of improving their access to its anticancer products since 2017.
+Moreover, Astellas supported City Cancer Challenge initiative at Cali city, Colombia.
+Astellas will continue to push ahead with activities that improve patients’ access to the prevention, diagnosis, and treatment of NCDs in low- and middle-income countries.

 Achievements of Access Accelerated

 Access Accelerated annual reports introduce achievements of Access Accelerated.
-After its launch on January 18, 2017, 27 company programs were launched or extended in 2017 and 2018.
-ACTION ON FISTULA™, a program to transform the lives of women in Kenya with fistula, is introduced in this report.
+Since its launch on January 18, 2017, over 100 programs have carried out newly or continued by participated companies.
+ACTION ON FISTULA™, a program to transform the lives of obstetric fistula patients in Kenya, is also introduced in this report.

-Through participation in Access Accelerated, Astellas is helping to achieve the United Nations Sustainable Development Goal to reduce premature deaths from NCDs by one-third by 2030, in collaboration with various partners.
+Through participation in Access Accelerated, Astellas is working to achieve the United Nations Sustainable Development Goal to reduce premature deaths from NCDs by one-third by 2030, in collaboration with various partners.